ericmjl/bayesian-measurement-paper/paper.md

 - `n=some_value` + bayesian can let us identify measurements that have a high degree of uncertainty/variation.
 - decision rule is possible: check that 95% HPDs are non-overlapping. alternatively, have a pre-defined ROPE (Kruschke). emphasize: no free lunch.
 - deciding whether something is significant should still be on the basis of "biological" significance, not "statistical" significance.

+## Software

+- to aid in spreading of this idea, we have released the software under an MIT license
+- also provided a GUI interface for specifying priors, with sensible uninformative defaults.

+# References